olibartfast/ai-code-assistant-playground/README.md

 # AI Code Assistant Playground

-This repository serves as a personal playground and testbed for evaluating and comparing various AI-powered code assistants.
-The goal is to understand their strengths, weaknesses, usability, and performance across different programming languages and common development tasks, covering **both cloud-based services and locally hosted models**.
+This repository serves as playground and testbed for evaluating and comparing various AI-powered code assistants.

 ## Table of Contents